 When home in Maine, Sarah plays with her Dad's band, Jerks of Grass.
 Sarah says her Dad is the one who got her started playing fiddle and bluegrass music, as well as kept her playing.
 "There surprisingly is a lot of bluegrass here in Maine and I grew up in the heart of it all," says Sarah.
 Her Dad plays the banjo, guitar, and dobro and has been around the music most of his life, growing up in the Charlottesville, VA bluegrass scene.
 Not long ago, Sarah was able to play a couple of songs with the ETSU Bluegrass Pride Band when they opened up for the Earls of Leicester.
 Another highlight was getting to play on stage with Tim O'Brien at a festival in Maine.

-Wilson Banjo Co. is looking forward to picking with Sarah and being a part of what we're sure is going to be a very bright musical future for her!
+Wilson Banjo Co. loves picking with Sarah and being a part of what we're sure is going to keep going for many years to come.